qortmdgh4141/Comparing-the-Effect-of-Transfer-Learning-on-ResNet-for-Classification-Problems/README.md

-# 👕  Comparing Performance of MLP and CNN for Classification Problem
+# 👶🏻  Comparing the Effect of Transfer Learning on ResNet for Classification-Problems
 <br/>

 ### 1. &nbsp; Research Objective <br/><br/>